 - God (if he exists) is an irreducibly non-physical mind/self.

-- Therefore, if materialism is true, then God cannot exist.
+- So, if materialism is true, then God cannot exist.

 - However, irreducibly non-physical minds/selves do exist.